christian-taillon/log4shell-hunting/README.md

 ### The Hunt: Network Resource
 1. [**Scoping out a Query**](#scoping-out-a-query): Scope all relevant logs using the `${jndi\:` string.
 Create an output that you can run additional analysis on.
+2. [**Threat Extraction**](#threat-extraction): Extract indicators to use for successful attack identification. <br>
-2. **Scope Reduction**: Filter results to those that contain protocol resolutions; exclude the base64 command events which will be hunted separately.
+3. [**Scope Reduction**:](#scope-reduction-netconnect) Filter results to those that contain protocol resolutions; exclude the base64 command events which will be hunted separately. regular expression: `:(?:\/){1,2}(?<threat>(?<threat_host>(?:[[:alnum:]]|\-|\.){1,})[\/|:](?:(?<threat_port>[0-9]{2,6})|(?<threat_content>(?:[[:alnum:]]|\.){1,})))`
-2. **Threat Extraction**: Extract indicators to use for successful attack identification. <br>
-regular expression: `:(?:\/){1,2}(?<threat>(?<threat_host>(?:[[:alnum:]]|\-|\.){1,})[\/|:](?:(?<threat_port>[0-9]{2,6})|(?<threat_content>(?:[[:alnum:]]|\.){1,})))`
 4. **Successful Attack Identification**: Run the exported list against a comprehensive record of netflow data during attack timeline.
-4. **Analyze Results**: Review the results and contain, remediate, and escalate where necessary.
+5. **Analyze Results**: Review the results and contain, remediate, and escalate where necessary.

 ### The Hunt: Base64 Command Execution
-1. **Scoping out a Query**: Scope all relevant logs using the `${jndi\:` string.
+1. [**Scoping out a Query**](#scoping-out-a-query) Scope all relevant logs using the `${jndi\:` string.
 Create an output that you can run additional analysis on.
-2. **Scope Reduction**: Filter results to those that contain base64 command events.
-2. **Threat Extraction**: Extract indicators to use for successful attack identification. <br>
+2. [**Threat Extraction**](#threat-extraction) Extract indicators to use for successful attack identification. <br>
-regular expression: `\/Base64\/(?<base64_threat>[A-Za-z\d+\/]*(?:==|=|[A-Za-z\d+\/]))[|}]`
+3. [**Scope Reduction**:](#scope-reduction-base64) Filter results to those that contain base64 command events. regular expression: `\/Base64\/(?<base64_threat>[A-Za-z\d+\/]*(?:==|=|[A-Za-z\d+\/]))[|}]`
-3. **Base64 Decoding**: Using built in tools, or tools like `base64 -d` in linux or CyberChef, decode the base 64 to get the commands that were executed.
+4. **Base64 Decoding**: Using built in tools, or tools like `base64 -d` in linux or CyberChef, decode the base 64 to get the commands that were executed.
-4. **Network Threat Extraction**: Extract the network indicators to run against your netflow data.
+5. **Network Threat Extraction**: Extract the network indicators to run against your netflow data.
-4. **Successful Attack Identification**: Run the exported list against a comprehensive record of netflow data during attack timeline.
+6. **Successful Attack Identification**: Run the exported list against a comprehensive record of netflow data during attack timeline.
 Additionally, run the execution commands against endpoint data.
-4. **Analyze Results**: Review the results and contain, remediate, and escalate where necessary.
+7. **Analyze Results**: Review the results and contain, remediate, and escalate where necessary.

-*Note: You may find this regex doesn't work well for your logs.
-There are more efficient ways to match; however, this regex was written to be able to match against many disparate logs.
-There were many variations of the regex, but this was sufficient for hunts in several environments and was able to capture all relevant events in those cases.
-I am open to PRs with additional / alternative regex.*

 ### Scoping out a Query
 Scope all relevant logs using the `${jndi\:` string.